Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 > This behavior can be shown with the info_flags POLYMORPH_MATCH and POLYMORPH_DEDUPLICATE defined in the _Compiler_ module.

 **About performance**
-There is no performance-hit with polymorphism, because it doesn't need dynamic type checking as in some languages.
+There is no performance-hit with polymorphism, because it doesn't need dynamic type checking as in some languages: there is no dynamic dispatch or run-time overhead.
 The function produced by a polymorphic call is just as low-level as a non-polymorphic one.
 The resulting code will be exactly the same, because after polymorph resolution, when we solve for $T and whatever else, the next step is just to bake out a full copy of the procedure with those types fully known.
 This can be demonstrated by comparing a dump of the byte code (see #dump § 20.2.3) of a normal proc and its polymorphic version, called with the same parameters.

 ## 22.2 Some other examples
 ### 22.2.1 T used more than once, and also used as a return type